entando/entando-docs/vuepress/docs/next/tutorials/devops/backing-restoring-keycloak.md

 -Dkeycloak.migration.file=/tmp/export/entando-prod-realm.json
 ```
 5. If there are no errors, press Ctrl+C to stop the process.
-6. Type `exit` to go back to the VM layer.
+6. Type `exit` to close the bash shell in the pod.
-7. Execute this command to copy the realm data file to the proper location.
+7. Execute this command to copy the realm data file to the proper location:
 ```
 kubectl cp [keycloak-pod-name]:/tmp/export/ keycloak-backup
 ```
 ## Import the Keycloak Realm
-1. Login to the original Entando Keycloak server for which you just created the backup.
+1. Login to the new Entando Keycloak server where the realm is to be restored.

-2. From the left sidebar, go to Import.
+2. From the left sidebar, go to `Import`.

-3. Click `Select file` button and `upload` the JSON file from the keycloak-backup directory.
+3. Click `Select file` button and `upload` the JSON file from the `keycloak-backup` directory.
 You will see the following page:

 ![Entando ID Management UI](./img/import-keycloak.png)

+4. You have now successfully imported the Keycloak realm to a new environment.

 ::: Note
-If we are using a different environment, with a different hostname, we should import only users or set the If for resource exists to Skip
+If you are using a different environment, with a different hostname, you should import only users or set the flag for `If a resource exists` to `Skip`.
 :::